Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Model and numerical technique

 \section{Model and numerical technique}

-The model for which we benchmark our solver is one of the most common ones to study strongly correlated electron systems in two dimensions, the one-band Hubbard model with nearest-neighbor hopping \cite{Hubbard1963}.
+The model for which we benchmark our solver is one of the most common ones to study strongly correlated electron systems in two dimensions, the one\hyp band Hubbard model with nearest\hyp neighbor hopping \cite{Hubbard1963}.
 The corresponding Hamiltonian reads

 where $\hat c^{(\dagger)}_{j, \sigma}$ are the annihilation (creation) operators of electrons of spin $\sigma$ and $\hat n^{\nodagger}_{j, \sigma} = \hat c^{\nodagger}_{j, \sigma} \hat c^{\dagger}_{j, \sigma}$ is the particle number operator for a given spin $\sigma$ on site $j$.
-For our band Lanczos solver we have quantum cluster techniques in mind, for which a finite\hyp size scaling in cluster size is known to be notoriously difficult in 2D \cite{PhysRevX.5.041041,2DHubbard_Science}.
+For our band Lanczos solver we have quantum cluster techniques in mind, for which a finite\hyp size scaling in cluster size is known to be notoriously difficult in \gls{2D} \cite{PhysRevX.5.041041,2DHubbard_Science}.
 In particular embedding the cluster into an effective environment, various factors need to be considered, such as the ratio between cluster\hyp bulk and cluster\hyp boundary sites, the connectivity of boundary sites or the cluster geometry.
-Given these complications, which we discuss in more detail in~\cref{sec:clusters}, the main goal of our band\hyp Lanczos solver is to provide a tool that can handle various cluster geometries while increasing the cluster sizes as much as possible.
-A prime example for a quantum cluster technique is~\gls{CPT} \cite{GrosValenti93, Senechal2000}, which can be derived from strong-coupling perturbation theory \cite{Pairault98,Senechal2002}, and which allows to calculate the spectral function based on the cluster Green's function.
-In CPT, the lattice is tiled into a super-lattice of -- most of the time identical -- clusters.
-The inter-cluster hopping terms are then collected into a matrix $\mathbf{V}$ and treated in lowest-order perturbation theory when constructing the~\gls{CPT} Green's function:
+Given these complications, which we discuss in more detail in \cref{sec:clusters}, the main goal of our band Lanczos solver is to provide a tool that can handle various cluster geometries while increasing the cluster sizes as much as possible.
+A prime example for a quantum cluster technique is \gls{CPT} \cite{GrosValenti93, Senechal2000}, which can be derived from strong\hyp coupling perturbation theory \cite{Pairault98,Senechal2002}, and which allows to calculate the spectral function based on the cluster Green's function.
+In CPT, the lattice is tiled into a superlattice of -- most of the time identical -- clusters.
+The inter\hyp cluster hopping terms are then collected into a matrix $\mathbf{V}$ and treated in lowest order perturbation theory when constructing the \gls{CPT} Green's function: